Our City Centres

 Penrith City Centre

-Penrith Progression began as an initiative of Penrith City Council and the Penrith Business Alliance, to transform the City Centre and deliver jobs for the future.
-A process of collaborative discovery, it identified new economic, social and environmental drivers, addressed barriers to investment, and identified catalyst projects to revitalise the city.
+Council's strategy to transform the City Centre and deliver jobs for the future.
+A process of collaborative discovery it identified new economic, social and environmental drivers, addressed barriers to investment, and identified catalyst projects to revitalise the city.

 Council worked with local businesses, residents and shoppers to gather information and make recommendations to improve the streets of the City Centre.
 These recommendations are captured by the Penrith City Centre Public Domain Masterplan Council adopted in June 2013.